MultiRight/mimi-simple-pc-price-calculator/README.md

 You have a PC or laptop and want to know its **real market price** — but you don't want to manually describe every spec to an AI tool every single time.

-This tool asks you the right questions, then **generates a complete, ready-to-copy AI prompt** with all your hardware details so any AI (ChatGPT, Gemini, Claude, etc.) can give you an accurate price estimate for your country.
+This tool asks you the right questions, then **generates a complete, ready-to-copy AI prompt** with all your hardware details so any AI (ChatGPT, Gemini, Claude, lumo, etc.) can give you an accurate price estimate for your country.

 No API.
 No dependencies.
 Just Python.